sunnhas/goSpace/README.md

 )
 ```

+## Documentation
+Documentation for goSpace can be accessed through the terminal with `go doc` or viewed online with `godoc`.

 ## Library

 ### Usage
-A space can be created by using `NewSpace` for creating a local space, or `NewRemoteSpace` for connecting to a remote space.
+A space can be created by using `NewSpace` for creating a local space or `NewRemoteSpace` for connecting to a remote space.

-To create a space on the localhost, one can do:
+To create a space on the local host, one can do:

 ```go
 spc := gospace.NewSpace("space")